What’s New ?

 Height of the binary tree is: 3

-In this tutorial, we learned how to find the level order traversal of a binary tree, a basic introduction of binary trees and its applications.
-We also learned the meaning of height of a binary tree using two approaches, first where we apply depth first search using recursive and in second approach we apply breadth first search without recursion using a queue data structure.
+In this tutorial, we learned how to find the height of a binary tree with implementation in Python programming.
+First, we applied a recursive approach using depth-first search, and in the second approach, we apply breadth-first search without recursion using a queue data structure.
+Happy Learning :)

 FavTutor - 24x7 Live Coding Help from Expert Tutors!